WayPointVenturesOrg/coursewarelibrary/ENU/55367AC/Labs/Mod01/0101-Deploy and configure Windows Server Core.md

 ## Scenario

-Contoso, Ltd. needs to implement several new servers in their network environment and have decided to use Windows Server Core.
-They've also decided to implement Windows Admin Center for remote management of both these servers and other servers in the organization.
+Contoso, Ltd. needs to implement several new servers in their network environment and will use Windows Server Core.
+They'll also implement Windows Admin Center for remote management of both these servers and other servers in the organization.

 ## Objectives